rootcanopy/Book-Reviews/README.md

 My Mentor

-The Dude with the similiar project
+The Dude with the similiar project - Ali Magee, my hat goes off to him, he did a really good job of his own project ^^ link above ^^ I aspire to write code like that.

 Migue Grinberg - I even bought the MiniBlog course after discovering his work, after buying his book, Flask - Python for WebDevelopment